Soapbox/laravel-rollout/readme.md

 `php artisan rollout:deactivate {feature}`

 Swap `{feature}` with the name of the feature you'd like to deactivate globally.
-Note this will also reset the user whitelist.
+Note this will also reset the user allowlist.

 ### Delete